 - Mobile Therapy: Provides intensive therapeutic services to a child and family in settings other than a provider agency or office.
 Provides child-centered, family-focused, individual, and family psychotherapy that addresses defined problems and will utilize a strengths-based approach, which includes the child and parents/caretakers in the treatment and as members of the treatment team.

-- Therapeutic Staff Support (TSS): Provides one-on-one interventions to an individual in various settings when the behavior without this intervention would require a more restrictive treatment or educational setting.
+- Behavioral Health Technician: Provides one-on-one interventions to an individual in various settings when the behavior without this intervention would require a more restrictive treatment or educational setting.
 Services include crisis intervention techniques, immediate behavioral reinforcements, emotional support, time-structuring activities, time out strategies, and additional psychosocial rehabilitative activities as prescribed in the treatment plan.
 Works to transfer those skills to the individual and the individual’s natural supports.

 - After School Program (ASP): Community or center-based individualized intensive therapeutic designed to improve social and emotional functioning and meet the unique mental health needs of individuals with a mental health diagnosis in a group setting.
 Service is provided after school hours.